khagedorn/refactoring-to-feature-dojo/README.md

 ------------
 These are the features you want to add:

+* Rob the bank: You want to empty your piggybank, so when you enter 'rob', the bank should be empty
+* Help: You now have so many commands that you can't remember all of them so when you enter 'help' or an illegal command, you want to see an overview of all possible commands with a short explanation, somewhat like "save <amount>	Stores the given amount to the piggybank ..."
 * History: You want to see the last five transactions on your piggy bank, so when you press [h] (for history) you want to see something like '01.01.2013, 11:11: Saved 90.00